dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

         - Androids (Cell)
         - Cold Kingdom (Frieza and Cooler)

-- Any Super Saiyan may not start above SSJ1.
-The exceptions are
+- Super Saiyan in general may not start above SSJ1, but this is handled on a case by case basis.
+These characters may start above SSJ1.
     - GT Goku (He may start in any form from SSJ3 and below),
     - SS4 Vegeta (since this is his only form)
+    - End Vegeta (may start in any form)

 - Any character with a giant form (That has a permanent brick wall) may not start in that giant form.
 There are no exceptions.